Spinglez/project_3/README.md

 ### OVERVIEW

 movieNite is a movie matching application to help you decide what movie to watch with a friend.
 Create an account, take a survey, and then search for a friend via email.
 When you connect with a friend, your movie interests are compared and the movies that fit best with both of your interests will be recommended to you!
+You can also check what movies are currently streaming online.

 Visit the website at [https://matchmovienite.herokuapp.com](https://matchmovienite.herokuapp.com)!